The interplay of diversifying routes and peering markets

 DE-CIX has commissioned TeleGeography to assess the correlations between the growing subsea cable market and the global market for network interconnection.
 We will do so by delving into several topics: determining the core drivers of subsea supply and demand, exploring the route priorities of the new cable builders, determining which nodes are growing as interconnection markets, and evaluating cases of specific markets to see if subsea network and interconnectionmarket development go hand-in-hand.
 In so doing, we hope to provide a clearer sense of the critical synergy shared by the subsea cable and peering markets, while exploring the complexity inherent in determining exactly how strongly these markets correlate.

-To learn more about the global interconnection environment, please download the pdf.
+To learn more about the global interconnection environment, please download the pdf by filling in the form below.